 Introduction

-The University of Illinois at Chicago Energy Resources Center (UIC-ERC) implements the Kit Energy (LIKE) Program and jointly delivers the program with the Illinois Association of Community Action Agencies (IACAA).
-The program provides qualified customers with a kit containing energy-saving devices such as advanced power strips and LEDs.
-Households with electric hot water will also receive low flow faucet aerators and low flow showerheads.
+The University of Illinois at Chicago Energy Resources Center (UIC-ERC) implements the Income Eligible Energy Savings Kit (IE Energy Savings Kits) Program and jointly delivers the program with the Illinois Association of Community Action Agencies (IACAA).
+The program provides qualified customers with a kit containing energy-saving devices such as advanced power strips, LEDs, low flow faucet aerators and low flow showerheads.
 The kits also include educational information on additional energy-saving actions customers can do to reduce their energy bills.
 The target population is income eligible customers living in single-family and small multi-family housing (two to four units) that are currently underserved by existing energy efficiency programs.
 Eligibility will be limited to customers whose incomes are at 80% AMI or below 250% of the federal poverty line for their household size.

+Table 1 lists the measures provided in the IE Energy Savings kits.

+Table 1.
+IE Energy Savings Kit Measures